Inside The Siam, Bangkok's most magical hotel

 So far, his hopes seem to be on track.

-The hotel has become a bit of a celebrity magnet since opening in 2012.
-David Beckham stayed there over the weekend, even giving the hotel's muay Thai ring and tattoo space a mention in a Facebook Live video.
+The hotel has become a bit of a celebrity magnet.
+Retired footballer David Beckham reportedly stayed there over the weekend, even giving the hotel's muay Thai ring and tattoo space a mention in a Facebook Live video.

-With The Siam turning five this year, we asked Clapp to take us on a personal tour of his beloved indie hotel and share the stories behind some of its most interesting items, which can be viewed in the below video.
+With The Siam turning five this year, we asked Krissada to take us on a personal tour of his beloved indie hotel and share the stories behind some of its most interesting items, which can be viewed in the below video.

 As Bangkok's The Siam turns five, its creator, Krissada Sukosol Clapp, shares the stories behind some of the wild objects inside.